Loss Dynamics of Temporal Difference Reinforcement Learning: Problem Setup and Related Works

 \subsection{Related Works}

 The dynamics of TD learning have been notoriously difficult to analyse.
-Unlike supervised learning settings, sampled states are correlated across a trajectory and the algorithms bootstraps its current predictions to estimate future states \cite{sutton2018reinforcement}.
-The focus of the literature has initially been to prove convergence and bounds on asymptotic behavior \cite{tsitsiklis1997analysis,pineda1997mean,gordon2000reinforcement,kearns2002near,auer2008near}.
+Unlike supervised learning settings, sampled states are correlated across a trajectory and the algorithms involve bootstrapping: using estimates of the value function for future states in the temporal difference update \cite{sutton2018reinforcement}.
+Some prior works study the least-square TD learning rule, which solves, at each step $n$ of the algorithm, a linear system for the instantaneous best fit to $n$ samples \cite{tagorti2015rate, pan2017accelerated, geramifard2006ilstd}.
+Alternatively, many works focus on the online SGD version of TD learning, where incremental updates are made to the parameters at each step, using fresh samples.
+This is the setting of our work.
+The focus of this literature has initially been to prove convergence and bounds on asymptotic behavior \cite{tsitsiklis1997analysis,pineda1997mean,gordon2000reinforcement,kearns2002near,auer2008near}.
 More recently, progress has been made in deriving bounds in the non-asymptotic regime.
 Initial work assumed that data samples were \textit{i.i.d.} \cite{bhandari_TD_linear,dalal2018finite,lakshminarayanan2017linear,patil2023finite} and recent work has extended those approaches to Markovian noise \cite{bhandari_TD_linear,srikant2019finite,prashanth2021concentration,NEURIPS2022_32246544}.
 The majority of these proofs use the ODE-like method for stochastic approximation \cite{tsitsiklis1997analysis,borkar2000ode}, which corresponds to a limit of the stochastic semi-gradient dynamics where the effects of mini-batch noise are neglected.
 This is also known as the ``mean-path'' dynamics of TD learning and will correspond to the infinite batch limit of our theory.
 Furthermore, many of these methods require the use of iterative averaging of the learned value function, whereas we study the final iterate convergence.
 The approach we take here differs from many of these results as our goal is not to provide bounds on worst-case behavior but instead to provide a full description of the dynamics of the typical case scenario during learning.\looseness=-1